 Senior Helpers – Madison – A premier provider for senior homecare.
 We offer tailored services ranging from companion care for seniors looking for assistance with daily activities to specialized care for those with Alzheimer’s, Dementia, Parkinson’s and other chronic diseases.
 We also provide case management services for clients and families as well as free training for our community partners.

 Seniors Helping Seniors – Our in-home care services brighten the lives of seniors who can benefit from a helping hand and a friendly smile.
 Our caregivers, who are seniors themselves, make your life easier by providing compassionate care in the comfort of your home.

 SPARK! on the SQUARE – The Madison Children’s Museum, Veterans Museum, and Historical Museum offer SPARK!, a FREE 90 minute cultural arts program for children 7 & up, parents, and a grandparent with early memory loss.
 Assisted living & nursing home groups are welcome!

-THE WATERFORD AT FITCHBURG – The Waterford at Fitchburg offers Independent and Assisted Living Services, boasting one- and two-bedroom condo-style apartments with an age in place model that makes residents feel cozy with the privacy and independence everyone deserves.
+The Waterford at Fitchburg – The Waterford at Fitchburg boasts spacious one- and two-bedroom condo-style apartments.
+We offer first-rate amentias and offer an age in place model that makes residents feel cozy with the privacy and independence everyone deserves.

-WISCONSIN COUNCIL OF THE BLIND AND VISUALLY IMPAIRED – A private, non-profit community-based organization whose mission is to promote the dignity and independence of people who are blind and visually impaired, through services, advocacy, & education.
-Services include love vision evaluations, in-home vision rehabilitation, assistive technology training, and the Sharper Vision Store.
+Wisconsin Council of the Blind and Visually Impaired – A private, non-profit community-based organization whose mission is to promote the dignity and empowerment of people who are blind and visually impaired through services, advocacy and education.
+Services include low vision evaluations, in-home vision rehabilitation, access technology training, orientation and mobility training, and the Sharper Vision Store.